Saheb/til/about.md

 2023
+- PyTorch has channels as first dimension, so can't directly display using plt.imshow.
+Use permute(1,2,0) to put channels as the last dimension.
 - Memento mori: a beautiful phrase to express inevitability of death.
 Be kind.
 [Link](https://news.ycombinator.com/item?id=36827438)
 - Nail cuter has a lock mode
 - bae means baby